steve-cm/RaaS/README.md

 # Responses

-* All responses will have a field called "success" which is a boolean to denote high-level success/failure.
+* All responses will have a field called "success" which is a Boolean to denote high-level success/failure.